chaudron/ovs_perf/README.md

 ## Building Open vSwitch with DPDK from scratch

-Building Open vSwitch from scratch and use it for testing should be rather straight forward.
+Building Open vSwitch from scratch and use it for testing should be rather straightforward.
 The below example assumes you have Open vSwitch running as explained above.

 First download the specific DPDK version we would like to use, and build it: